David Urban: Political career

+Urban's political career started in 1997, when he became chief of staff to U.S. Senator Arlen Specter (R-PA).
+He served as the senator's senior advisor for policy, legislative strategy, and political affairs, and managed the senator's Senate office for 5 years.

-In April 2016, Urban joined Donald Trump's presidential campaign as senior advisor.
-He was the deputy director of caucus operations and senior member on the ground in Cleveland for the 2016 Republican National Convention, spending over two months on that effort, and working to quell disruption by "Never Trump" delegates from the campaigns of other candidates.
+In April 2016, Urban joined Donald Trump's presidential campaign as senior advisor.'
+He was the deputy director of caucus operations and a senior member of the campaign on the ground in Cleveland for the 2016 Republican National Convention, spending over two months on that effort, and working to quell disruption by "Never Trump" delegates from the campaigns of other candidates.
 Urban developed a relationship of frequent cell phone contact with Trump.
-In November 2016, Urban helped gain the first presidential Republican win for Pennsylvania in over 28 years, and it was initially reported that he was being considered as the next chair of the Republican National Committee The potential appointment was supported by former Republican Senator Rick Santorum and former Democratic Governor Ed Rendell.
-It was also reported that Urban had been considered for several positions in the Trump Administration, including White House Deputy Chief of Staff, White House Chief of Staff, and Ambassador to Saudi Arabia.
+In November 2016, Urban helped gain the first presidential Republican win in Pennsylvania in over 28 years, and it was initially reported that he was being considered as the next chair of the Republican National Committee It was reported that Urban had been considered for several positions in the Trump Administration, including White House Deputy Chief of Staff, White House Chief of Staff, and Ambassador to Saudi Arabia.
 It was frequently reported that Trump was considering Urban to replace Reince Priebus, and later John Kelly, as White House Chief of Staff.

-As a political commentator for CNN, Urban has commented on matters such as the House passage of the AHCA, Trump's April 2017 National Rifle Association speech, and Trump's 100 day mark.

-In May 2018, he was appointed by President Trump to the board of the American Battle Monuments Commission, and in July 2018, was elevated by Trump to be Chairman of that Commission.
-Urban was the first (and to date, only) person to serve in this role without having served as a flag officer in the U.S. Armed Forces.
-In August 2019, Trump appointed Urban to the Board of Visitors of the United States Military Academy.
-In 2020, Urban's firm represented businesses including Walgreens and Ultimate Fighting Championship in lobbying with respect to COVID-19-related issues.
+In May 2018, he was appointed by President Trump to the board of the American Battle Monuments Commission, and in July 2018, he was elevated by Trump to be chairman of that commission.
+He led U.S. commemorative efforts for World War I and World War II anniversaries, including the 100th anniversary of the Armistice and the 75th anniversary of the D-Day landings and the Battle of the Bulge.

+In August 2019, Trump appointed Urban to the Board of Trustees (Board of Visitors) of the United States Military Academy.

 Other activities

-Urban was an adjunct professor at Carnegie Mellon University's H. John Heinz III School of Public Policy and Management.
-As of 2021 Urban is a member of the board of directors of the Johnny Mac Soldiers Fund, and a co-owner of PoliticsPA.
-He serves on the Board of Directors of Virtu Financial, Subcom and Stratolaunch Systems.
+Urban has served as an adjunct professor at Carnegie Mellon University's H. John Heinz III School of Public Policy and Management.
+He has served as a co-owner of PoliticsPA, a role he has held since 2007.

-In 2020, he became the Executive Vice President for North American corporate affairs at ByteDance (the Chinese corporate owner of TikTok), a position he left in 2022.
-He took a position as the managing director of BGR Group in April 2022.